 - Senior Programmer

 While this is how we recognize mastery, it’s by no means an expectation that everyone will start as a junior and end up as a principal.
 37signals needs people and perspectives from all levels of skill.
 And for those who do end up progressing all the way through this path, it may well be a journey of many, many years, if not a decade+.

 Pay & Promotions

 37signals pays at the top 10% for our industry at San Francisco salary levels, regardless of where you live.
 The comparison data is provided by a company called Radford that polls compensation data from all the major companies in our industry and plenty of our smaller peers as well.
-Because we don’t pay bonuses, we match our base compensation to the base + bonus of our peer group.

 Some jobs at 37signals are not matched to Radford comparison data.
 Compensation for common technical roles like programming and design is reliably competitive in a market like San Francisco.
-For some non-technical roles, compensation is much lower, much less competitive.
+For some non-technical roles, compensation is much lower, and much less competitive.
 To compensate for that industry disparity, we instituted a $73,500 salary floor (floor adjusted for inflation since publishing).